zachweed/ai/README.md

 ```

 ## Sentiment
+This is where this library started.
+So, we can determine how positive, negative, neutral, and overall of each some sentence is.
 ```
 python main.py sentiment "Are you okay with eating oatmeal?
 I'm normally not a big fan of it myself."